By: Sarah Rogue

 It’s not uncommon that I meet with clients that are feeling frustrated with their progress.
 For most it’s simply dialing in your nutrition, consistency in the gym & having a coach to keep you accountable – a professional that can help guide you & remind you of the goals you’ve set for yourself.
-Bad habits may be slowing your results.
+Below are some common everyday habits may be slowing your results.

 Here are some of the Habits that may be preventing your results: